 1. Las Canteras beach, Las Palmas de Gran Canaria

 Without a doubt, we can affirm that this is the best beach in Gran Canaria for us and for many of the inhabitants on this island.
-Las Canteras is not an urban beach, it is an earthly paradise in the middle of Las Palmas de Gran Canaria.
-Its waters are Caribbean, its golden sand, has all kinds of services and a 4-kilometer avenue full of restaurants of all kinds.
+Las Canteras is not an urban beach, it is an earthly paradise and one of the best places to visit in Las Palmas de Gran Canaria.
+Its waters are of golden sand and it offers all the services (showers, toilets, sun beds…) Moreover, along its 4-kilometer avenue there are a lot of restaurants of all kinds.
 In addition, thanks to the reefs of La Barra, it is a very safe beach without waves (except in the area of La Cícer).
-You can learn more about it by clicking here: Las Canteras.
 It is a nice beach to go with children.

 2. Maspalomas beach, San Bartolomé de Tirajana